jhobro/magpi_parallel1/README.md

 generated at any one time.
 Once all the thumbnails are ready, the collage is made from them.

-The make utility will automatically distribute the work required over the four available cores.
-Place your original images inside the fullsize directory (any image file format recognised by ImageMagick can be used) and then type
+The `make` utility will automatically distribute the work required over the four available cores.
+Place your original images inside the `fullsize` directory (any image file format recognised by ImageMagick can be used) and then type

     make -j4

 which starts make and tells it to run up to four jobs simultaneously.
+If there are sufficient images then it will run in approximately a quarter of the time compared with using a single core.
+To remove the thumbnails and collage (clean up) use

+    make clean

 The rules that make this possible are given inside the Makefile.